-Link to Creative Teaching: Provides funding to teachers for enrichment projects for their students in areas of Reading, Arts, Math, Science, Technology, and Behavioral Modification.
+Link to Creative Teaching: Provides educational enrichment project opportunities, not funded by districts, to teachers for students with the aim of expanding their knowledge in Reading, Math, Science, Technology, Arts, and Behavioral Modification.

 "Through the power of sports, team work, and volunteers, Special Olympics transforms the lives of students with intellectual disabilities daily," describes Lindsey Long, Special Education Teacher and Coach at Oxford School District.
 To help organize a Special Olympics Team, Ms. Long was awarded $1,000 from Assistance League? of Southeastern Michigan's 'Link to Creative Teaching' program.
 The philanthropic funds also helped purchase equipment and supplies and obtain a State Certification.

 Ms. Long's project "Special Olympics Community," affords students with intellectual disabilities the opportunity to experience the thrill and range of emotions associated with participation in organized and competitive sports with official athletics rules, and year-round training.
 "Most importantly, for the students who participate, their growth is demonstrated in the classroom, the community, and throughout their life," said Ms. Long.

 Lindsey Long "Thanks" Assistance League for their support and reports, "The atmosphere at Oxford High School has drastically changed with the attitudes displayed towards the special education athletes since the program started."
 As one student stated she is no longer depressed and feels she has become part of the school body, which now has a Special Olympics School Team.